 What is antiphospholipid syndrome?

-Primary APS occurs when there is no evidence of associated diseases.
-APS in the presence of an underlying disease, usually systemic lupus erythematosus, is called secondary APS.
+Primary antiphospholipid syndrome occurs when there is no evidence of associated diseases.
+Antiphospholipid syndrome in the presence of an underlying disease, usually systemic lupus erythematosus, is called secondary antiphospholipid syndrome.
+It has occasionally been associated with drugs, and has been linked to use of levamisole-adulterated cocaine.

 A similar syndrome in which antiphospholipid antibodies are not detected is called seronegative antiphospholipid-like syndrome.

-APS occurs more commonly in young to middle-aged adults.
+Antiphospholipid syndrome occurs more commonly in young to middle-aged adults.
 However, it has also been found in a child as young as 8 months and in elderly people.
-Secondary APS appears to be more common in females and is most likely due to the fact that systemic lupus erythematosus and other connective tissue disorders have a female predominance.
+Secondary antiphospholipid syndrome appears to be more common in females and is most likely due to the fact that systemic lupus erythematosus and other connective tissue disorders have a female predominance.

-Younger patients with a history of deep vein thrombosis (DVT), pulmonary embolism, myocardial infarction, or cerebrovascular accidents (CVA), need to be investigated for APS, particularly if no other risk factors are present.
+Younger patients with a history of deep vein thrombosis (DVT), pulmonary embolism, myocardial infarction, or cerebrovascular accidents (CVA), need to be investigated for antiphospholipid syndrome, particularly if no other risk factors are present.

-Signs and symptoms of APS are many and varied but to classify as APS a patient must have at least one of the two following clinical manifestations in addition to the presence of certain laboratory abnormalities.
+Signs and symptoms of antiphospholipid syndrome are many and varied but to classify as antiphospholipid syndrome a patient must have at least one of the two following clinical manifestations in addition to the presence of certain laboratory abnormalities.

 - Venous or arterial thrombosis: this may involve the cerebral vascular system, coronary arteries, pulmonary emboli or thromboses, hepatic or renal veins, ocular veins or arteries